jiahaoxiang2000/spider-js/readme.md

 use the full-stack react framework to build a web spider.

 ##  Env chose

-for easy to unify the env, we chose the dev container to build the project. on the sever side, we use the docker compose to deploy the server env.
+use the docker compose to build the dependency env, e.g. redis, mysql, mongo, rabbitmq, etc.